 1114 South St. Mary's is the renovation and re-positioning of a 1940's automotive facility that had been occupied by a social service agency of Bexar County for over 10 years.
 Located in a crucial area of the Southtown Urban Mainstreet Corridor, the building completed renovation in 2003 and has since been consistently 100% leased with tenants such as Poteet Architects, a recognized leader in San Antonio urban design, The Bower Art Space, Robot Creative and Art Space,and other design related firms.
 1114 is also home to the San Antonio Shambhala Center, the only center of its kind in South Texas for Buddhist studies and meditation.
 The project spurred interest in an area that had historically remained just outside the path of business and development activity in the Southtown area.

-Located in the heart of the urban core, East Quincy is San Antonio's newest for-sale townhome development on the River.
-Comprised of 25, three-story townhomes, East Quincy will provide homebuyers lock and leave, fee-simple townhome living with a riverwalk location.
+Located in the heart of the urban core, East Quincy was one of San Antonio's first for-sale townhome developments in the Pearl area on the River.
+Comprised of 25, three-story townhomes, East Quincy provided homebuyers lock and leave, fee-simple townhome living with a riverwalk location.
 Located along the Museum Reach of the Riverwalk and across from the Pearl Brewery complex with its numerous shops and restaurants.
-Preferred mortgage lender is Wells Fargo.
 Architecture by Alamo Architects.
 Development by Yndo Commercial/1836 Asset Development.
-Priced from the $220k's, the Townhomes are now under construction with an anticipated September 2014 move-in.
-For additional information see: www.eastquincysa.com
+Completed 2014.

 The Madison Street Garden Homes project is a 6 unit infill development of courtyard style garden homes located in the King William Historic District.
 Designed to complement the turn of the century limestone and caliche block homes of King William, the project is using ICF (insulated concrete form) construction yielding foot thick concrete and foam block walls with exceptional energy performance.
-Careful design, siting, and material selections are projected to attain LEED and Build San Antonio Green certifications.
-Phase II of the project is set for a Fall 2013 construction start.
-Visit King William Realty at www.kingwmrealty.com for additional information.
+Careful design, siting, and material selections achieved LEED Silver Certification for one of the homes.

 12008 Warfield consisted of the cosmetic renovation and re-tenanting of an under-valued office/warehouse facility in the prime airport area industrial park of Beacon Circle.
 Through a joint-venture with the owner/occupant, The Office Planning Group, Yndo CRC coordinated SBA financing, leasing of existing vacant space while under contract, and interior/exterior improvements.
 Unable to locate a suitable building in their exact size requirement, the structure allowed The Office Planning Group to acquire larger facilities as both users and investors, while minimizing their downside during future tenant turnover.